 GLIF is a specification for interchangeable electronic guidelines.
 It presents through a UI as a smart flowchat.

 ISO:13606 is an international Electronic Health record (EHR) extract standard and is an ISO standard.
 It employs archetypes which in turn may be combined as Templates .

-The virtual medical record (vMR) is a HL7 project.
+The virtual medical record (VMR) is a HL7 project.
 It specifies an abstraction of existing EHR information structures, for the purposes of clinical decision support.
 It is platform independent in its implementation, dynamic, and can be Gello class based.
-It is a representation of the HL7 Reference information Model (RIM), but not an EHR.
-The HL7 v2 VMR DSTU is part of the MO implementation.
+It may be a representation of the HL7 Reference information Model (RIM), but not an EHR.
+Medical Objects uses a VMR based on existing V2 messages.
 Other VMR packages can be enabled, for example FHIR.
-GELLO can also utilise a database schema and instance data.
+GELLO can also utilize a database data and HL7 v2 messages.